-Pterygiums are removed from the moist, peripheral conjunctiva and the cornea.
-Often a medicine to prevent recurrence is administered.
-Next, a graft of the patient’s excess conjunctiva or of donated amniotic membrane is used to cover the removed diseased conjunctival tissue.
+We remove pterygiums from the moist, peripheral conjunctiva and the cornea.
+Generally, we will administer a medicine to help prevent recurrence.
+Next, a graft of amniotic membrane is used to cover the removed diseased conjunctival tissue.

 What are the chances that a pterygium will recur after surgery?

 Studies have demonstrated that 95% to 99% of first time pterygiums don’t come back after surgery.
 Recurrent pterygiums are more likely to recur after surgery.
-Post-operative medications are used to prevent or treat recurrence.
+We offer post-operative medications to prevent and treat recurrence.
 A minority of patients will require additional surgery.